skewballfox/FastFourierTransformsPaper/slides.typ

 #centered-slide[
   == quick note about polynomials
-  Given a polynomial of degree $n$, there are 2 ways to represent it:\
+  Given a real numbered polynomial of degree $n$, there are 2 ways to represent it:\
   1. as a vector of coefficients $a_0, a_1, a_2, ... a_n$\
   2. as a set of $n+1$ points $(x_0, y_0), (x_1, y_1), ... (x_n, y_n)$
 ]